 Hello everyone!
-I am an Assistant Professor in the Department at Computer Science at Virginia Tech (VT).
+I am an Associate Professor in the Department at Computer Science at Virginia Tech (VT).
 My research strives to push the capabilities of current standards of machine learning (ML) in solving scientific and societally relevant problems by developing novel methodologies in the emerging field of scientific Knowledge-guided Machine Learning (KGML).
 KGML seeks a distinct departure from “data-only” and “science-only” methods by using both scientific knowledge and data in the design and learning of ML models.
 The key motivation behind KGML is to improve the interpretability and generalization power of ML models, especially on out-of-sample distributions and even in the paucity of gold-standard data.
 KGML is also referred to by various names in different research communities, including ‘theory-guided data science’ (TGDS), ‘physics-guided machine learning’ (PGML), ‘science-guided machine learning’ (SGML), and ‘physics-informed machine learning’ (PIML).
 I enjoy working on inter-disciplinary problems and have been fortunate to work with amazing collaborators from a diverse range of scientific disciplines including lake modeling, remote sensing, geophysics, fluid dynamics, quantum mechanics, optics, radar physics, mechanobiology, and trait-based biology.
 If you are interested in collaborating, please feel free to contact me!

 New: The first comprehensive book on KGML is out!
 This book contains invited chapters by leading researchers in the field covering diverse facets of KGML research.
 The introductory chapter of the book also provides a coherent organizational structure to the variety of problem formulations and research methods being explored in the emerging field of KGML.
 Check the book website for more details.

-Anuj Karpatne is an Assistant Professor in the Department of Computer Science at Virginia Tech, where he develops data mining and machine learning methods to solve scientific and socially relevant problems.
+Anuj Karpatne is an Associate Professor in the Department of Computer Science at Virginia Tech, where he develops data mining and machine learning methods to solve scientific and socially relevant problems.
 A key focus of Dr. Karpatne’s research is to advance the field of science-guided machine learning for applications in several domains including climate science, hydrology, ecology, geophysics, trait-based biology, mechanobiology, quantum mechanics, and fluid dynamics.
 He has received the Outstanding New Assistant Award by the College of Engineering at VT in 2022, the Rising Star Faculty Award by the Department of Computer Science at VT in 2021 and was named the Inaugural Research Fellow by the IS-GEO (Intelligent Systems for Geosciences) Research Coordination Network for 2019.
 Dr. Karpatne currently serves as the editor-in-chief of the quarterly newsletter SIGAI AI Matters.
 Dr. Karpatne is also a co-author of the second edition of the textbook, Introduction to Data Mining.
 He received his Ph.D. in Computer Science at the University of Minnesota in 2017 under the guidance of Prof. Vipin Kumar.

 This work is supported by a $15M NSF grant to create a Harnessing Data Revolution (HDR) Institute on Imageomics, a brand-new field in biology where images are used as the source of information about life, powered by novel advances in knowledge-guided ML (KGML).
 We are developing methods that make use of varying forms of structured biological knowledge (e.g., anatomy ontologies and phylogenies) to guide the training of ML models on images of organisms (e.g., fishes or butterflies) for a variety of downstream tasks such as species classification, image reconstruction, and trait discovery.
 This is in collaboration with computer scientists and biologists across 11 institutions, led by OSU.